micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/index.md

 The problems we want to tackle are:

- * Out there, many benchmarking tools exists.
+ * Out there, many benchmarking tools exist.
 Each of targeting different KPIs.
  * Different platforms (Linux/Nuttx/Baremetal et.c.).
  * Too few time/resources to code benchmarking tool for each.
  * Avoid code overhead: Keep code clarity.